IBM Developer Day | Bengaluru | March 14th Register now

 The endorsement policy supports both mandatory organisations that must endorse a transaction, as well as optional endorsers, allowing policies like:

-As you’d expect, the Hyperledger community who builds and maintains Hyperledger Fabric and Hyperledger Composer is already looking at additional endorsement features, such as potentially being able to define endorsement policies at the level of transactions rather than at the higher smart contract level.
+As you’d expect, the Hyperledger community who builds and maintains Hyperledger Fabric is already looking at additional endorsement features, such as potentially being able to define endorsement policies at the level of transactions rather than at the higher smart contract level.

 In this article, we examined endorsement in a wide context.
 Reviewing endorsement in context of the IBM Blockchain Platform revealed the benefits it brings to enabling trusted transactions within the blockchain network.
 And finally, we reviewed the guiding principles for selecting the right number of endorsers for a specific smart contract.